Factlink/feedforward/README.markdown

 ## Licensing

 Copyright (c) 2011-2014 Kennisland and individual contributors.
-Licensed under MIT license, see [LICENSE.txt](LICENSE.txt) for the full license.
+Dual Licensed under the EUPL V.1.1 and MIT, see [LICENSE.txt](LICENSE.txt) for the full license.